 Both a T-bar and seated cable row emphasize the lats due to the close grip, though with less scapular retraction.
 They allow for internal rotation that overloads deep muscles like the subscapularis.
 They are viable alongside the bent-over row.

 A one-armed row allows a deeper stretch by twisting at the thoracic spine.
 Similar to one-arm pull-downs though, it’s unlikely to make a big difference.

 My personal experience has also been that a stiff-legged dead-lift hits a lot of muscle intensely, and it may even be able to replace a row here.

 You can succeed by relying on basic free weight equipment, even at home, to fully develop the lats.

 Exercises like pull-overs & dips fail to involve the lats much.
 Nonetheless, these exercises forming a well-rounded program anyway could address unique motor units, by function, within the latissimi dorsi.

 Many perform twisting one-arm dumbbell or cable rows for the lower lats, as I once did too, based on anecdotal evidence without a deeper understanding.

 Our bodies are complicated though.
 Successful bodybuilders have long believed in the principle of variety.
 It seems promising given how little we know about the existence of NMCs, or “muscles within muscles,” to ensure we address both known and unknown opportunities.

 Nonetheless, the simple approach to building the lats shared here covers most of what we should gain from our natural bodybuilding workouts.

 The pull-up will flare the lats, developing a classic spread for the V-shape.
-The row completes lat thickness while diversifying the whole back.
+The row or stiff-legged dead-lift completes lat thickness while diversifying the whole back.